ufosc/albot-and-albota/sql/INFO.md

 ```

 For more information, see the [SQLite3 library documentation](https://docs.python.org/3.6/library/sqlite3.html) (note that the SQLite3 Connection object is not the same as the backend's SQLConnection object; however, the SQLite3 library Connection object can be retrieved using the `raw` attribute of an SQLConnection object).

+## Adding new tables

+The backend uses the file `data/schema.json` to determine how the database should be structured.
+By modifying this file, the table structure can be modified.
+Note, however, that changes to the structure of existing tables will cause the backend to detect the database as corrupt (this does not happen when new tables are added - the backend will simply create the new tables to match the schema).